stojg/silverstripe-resque/README.md

 # Credits

-Following is the giants where I've started f
+Here are the giants which shoulders I'm standing standing on:

 - [Chris Boulton](https://github.com/chrisboulton/php-resque) for PHP resque
 - [defunkt](https://github.com/defunkt/resque/) the original resque for ruby